-Thermoplastic is the Department's primary material to be used for the permanent markings on asphalt surfaces.
+Thermoplastic shall be used for the permanent markings on asphalt surfaces.
 When used in conjunction with RPM's on centerline application, it provides excellent wet night visibility and long term performance at a reasonable cost.
 When used in an edge line application, it provides moderate wet night visibility and long term performance at a reasonable cost.